Error Estimates for the Deep Ritz Method with Boundary Penalty: Introduction

-where $A\in L^\infty(\Omega,\mathbb{R}^{d\times d})$ is symmetric and elliptic and $f\in L^2(\Omega)$, although our methods being general enough to handle a larger class of problems.
+where $A\in L^\infty(\Omega,\mathbb{R}^{d\times d})$ is symmetric and elliptic and $f\in L^2(\Omega)$, although our method is general enough to handle a larger class of problems.
+In particular, our analysis covers also non-essential boundary value problems.
 Using a penalty parameter $\lambda >0$ and neural network functions $u_\theta$, where $\theta\in\Theta$ denotes the parameters of the network, the Deep Ritz formulation of \eqref{eq:divagrad} is the problem of (approximately) finding